YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRTMOUT
 -----------------

-GTMSECSHRTMOUT, GTMSECSHR exiting due to idle timeout
+GTMSECSHRTMOUT, gtmsecshr exiting due to idle timeout

 Run Time Information: This indicates that the GTMSECSHR had been idle long enough to time out and terminate.